tsmoreau/docs/docs/developers/blockheader.md

-This shows the different fields included in a block header of TomoChain.
+This shows the different fields included in a block header of Tao.

 ## Content to be updated